bsamarji/bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

-Bookbot is a local cli tool that analyses the text of a book and prints a beautfil report of the total word count and the number of times each character is present in the text.
+Bookbot is a local cli tool that analyses the text of a book and prints a beautiful report of the total word count and the number of times each character is present in the text.